 Public Affairs and Community Service

-The College of Public Affairs and Community Service (CPACS) offers undergraduate course work leading to the Bachelor of Science degree in aviation, criminology and criminal justice, and social work.
+The College of Public Affairs and Community Service (CPACS) offers undergraduate course work leading to the Bachelor of Science degree in aviation, criminology and criminal justice, social work, and emergency management.
 The Division of Continuing Studies administers the Bachelor of General Studies (BGS) degree.

 In addition to its undergraduate degree programs, CPACS offers courses in the field of aviation, gerontology, urban studies, and public administration; the Goodrich program, a specialized scholarship program for students with marked financial need; and credit for specialized areas of independent study which may be developed in conjunction with other UNO Colleges or governmental units.